johanjordaan/mini-term/README.md

 ## Feature roadmap
 * Command registration so that command completion can be done
 * Color
-* <Whatever you feel would make this better, keeping the aim above in mind>
+* {Whatever you feel would make this better, keeping the aim above in mind}